MMooKow/P2-Ashlei-Yuriy-Dylan/README.md

 # P2-Ashlei-Yuriy-Dylan
 ## P2 for building Revature Mingle [Working title]
-- project will be written c# using the ASP.NET CORE framework with WebAPI functionality, Microsoft Entityframework, and front-end in Angular-JS.
+- Project will be written C# using the ASP.NET CORE framework with WebAPI functionality, Microsoft Entityframework, and front-end in Angular-JS.
 - The CI pipeline and project board for this project will be handled by Azure DevOps.
 SonarCloud is used for quality control on code throughout the project.
+- Database functionality is provided by Microsoft Azure SqlServer

 # Primary features (Not final)
 - User account and login features